 Citizen Science Thursday: Harris Lake ecoEXPLORERS

-Our focus for today's program will be on mammals!
-Come learn about the mammal species we have at the park and help us search for them and the evidence they leave behind.
-We'll also talk about a special rodent we have at the park!
+Our focus for today's program will be on birds!
+Come learn about the common birds seen and heard at the park and help us search for our feathered friends!
 If you are new to ecoEXPLORE, please create a profile at ecoexplore.net prior to the program.
 Meet at the Cypress Shelter and bring your device for taking photos and capturing data.
 For ages 10 and up, must be registered with an adult.
 Space is limited!

 Adult & Educator Workshops